taleldayekh/talel.io-infra/aws/vpc/README.md

 > ⚠️ The `aws_eip` Terraform resource is allocating an EIP in Amazon's pool of IPv4 addresses without associating it with any instance.

-[^1]: A availability zone is a data center in a cluster of data centers.
+[^1]: An availability zone is a data center in a cluster of data centers.
 Each region contains two or more availability zones.

 [^2]: EIP is free of charge when attached to a running instance, if these conditions are not met additional [charges](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addresses) apply.